O'Neill dynasty: Coats of arms

-Anradhán kindred of Scotland/Scottish and Irish Clans related to Uí Neill dynasty
+Related clans

 Several Scottish families may descend from an O'Neill dynast named Anradhán.
 According to Leabhar Chlainne Suibhne, Anradhán, son of Aodh Athlamháin, quarrelled with his elder brother, Domhnall, ancestor of the O'Neills, and left Ireland for Scotland.
 This source states that Anradhán won extensive lands by conquest, and married the daughter of the King of Scots.
 Anradhán, who does not appear in contemporary sources, was apparently an 11th-century dynast, son of Aodh Athlamháin, King of Aileach (died 1033).
 Although Leabhar Chlainne Suibhne states that Anradhán gained his lands through conflict, it is possible that he secured these lands in Argyll through marriage to their heiress.
 Leabhar Chlainne Suibhne, Dubhaltach Mac Fhirbhisigh's genealogies, and Cú Choigcríche Ó Cléirigh's pedigrees specifically state that the MacSweens were descended from Anradhán.
 According to Mac Fhirbhisigh's genealogies, Ó Cléirigh's pedigrees, and MS 1467, the Lamonts were also descendants.
 MacLachlans were also descendants, according to Ó Cléirigh's pedigrees and MS 1467.
 According to MS 1467, the MacSorleys of Monydrain, ([of Clan MacDonald of Dunnyveg a branch of Clan Donald) and MacEwens of Otter are also descendants.
 The Gilchrists appear to be another family descended from Anradhán.
 The original Gaelic surname of the Highland Livingstones suggests that they were also descendants.
 There is uncertainty regarding the ancestry of the MacNeills.
 The family of Barra may well be unrelated to the family of Taynish and Gigha.
 It is uncertain if either family descended from Anradhán, although tradition dating to the turn of the twentieth century suggests that the Barra family may have.